May 02, 2017

-When she's not showing, Ruf also enjoys livestock judging and is considering joining the collegiate team at Auburn University or Mississippi State University after she graduates from Ardmore High School.
+When she’s not showing, Ruf also enjoys livestock judging and is considering joining the collegiate team at Auburn University or Mississippi State University after graduating from Ardmore High School.
 She currently competes with her county 4-H and FFA teams.
 The past two years, she was a member of the Alabama 4-H All-Star Livestock Judging Team and competed in national judging contests in Indiana.

 Champion Senior Showman was Reagan Murphree of Oneonta in Blount County.
 Reserve Champion Senior Showman was Chelsea Langley of Camp Hill in Chambers County.